 The vision is that the vast body of highly educated blacks in the Greater Toronto Area (GTA) would develop a stealth focus on transforming the GTA into a bastion for creativity and innovation.
-To inspire blacks to adopt “A Black Empowerment Manifesto” (BEM) underpinned by 15 Innovative Suggestions to foster a new “Industrial Mindset” in parallel with the “Cultural Mindset.”
+To inspire blacks to adopt the “Canadian Black Empowerment Manifesto” (CBEM) underpinned by 15 Innovative Suggestions to foster a “new”Spiritual, Cultural, Civilization, and Industrial Mindset.”

 “Solving today’s new problems requires a change in mindset.
 The abundance that many in the first world enjoy today is the triumph of industrialization.”